kumbalakalyani07/canteen-price-optimizer/README.md

 # Campus Canteen Price Optimizer

-This project finds the best price for a product to maximize profit using demand and cost.
+This is a simple tool I built to determine the best selling price for a product in a campus canteen.

+Instead of guessing prices, it uses demand and cost data to calculate the price that maximizes profit.

+## Why this project?
+Pricing is often based on assumptions.
+This tool shows how basic economics and programming can be used to make better, data-driven decisions.

 ## Features
-- GUI using Tkinter
+- GUI built using Tkinter
-- Calculates demand equation
+- Calculates demand equation from given data
-- Shows revenue & profit table
+- Displays revenue and profit for different price points
-- Suggests best price
+- Suggests the optimal price for maximum profit

 ## How to run
 1. Install Python